Artemis One Health

 Behind the scenes of the many successful projects that Artemis runs there is a managing team like in any other corporation.
 While the ethos of Artemis is reflected within our corporate governance activities, the details of how the corporation legally works are important to understand.

-Artemis One Health Research Foundation (kvk: 32172291) was established on the 11th of May 2010.
-To realize the objectives of the foundation, the foundation is allowed to outsource work to third parties including Artemis One Health Research Ltd. The private company (kvk: 51502259) was established on 21st of December 2010 for performing research, at a high level, for animal and human health, within Europe.
+Artemis One Health Research Foundation (CoC: 32172291) was established on the 11th of May 2010.
+To realize the objectives of the foundation, the foundation is allowed to outsource work to third parties including Artemis BioSupport.
+The private company (CoC: 51502259) was established on 21st of December 2010 for performing research for the foundation and provide service to the pharmaceutical industry.
 The results of the private company provide no pecuniary reward (non-profit organization) and 100% is put back into the foundation.
 The foundation is the only shareholder of the private company.

 Board of Directors

 The Board sets corporate policy, appoints officers, and delegates policy or execution to those officers.
-The Foundation is governed by a Board of Directors consisting of 2 persons: Guido Maertens, and Linda van de Burgwal.
+The Foundation is governed by a Board of Directors consisting of 3 persons: Byron Martina, Ruud van Hofwegen, and Jeroen Roose.
 The board of directors of the private company is carried out by the foundation as a legal entity.
 Through the work of the Board and its Committees, the Board sets policies and strategic direction for the Foundation, approves grant-making areas, fundraising strategies and investments.

 The chief operational officer is in charge of the infrastructure and hardware that keeps Artemis running.
 Since our infrastructure (websites, mailing lists, source code control, database, ordering, etc.) is a shared resource for all projects at Artemis, it is managed centrally.

 PMC is in charge of writing grants and managing the running projects.
+Grant writing and project management are conducted in collaboration with PIKADO B.V, PROMAFUN and FFUND.
 External funding is the primary source of money for various projects and programs.
 This funding allows Artemis to carry out its objectives more adequately and to expand and enhance the variety of opportunities available in Artemis.
 The policies executed by Artemis should establish responsibility and accountability during the grant program.

 Grants for approved research and sponsored projects are the fiscal responsibility of Artemis and are awarded to Artemis.
 Artemis holds the project director and principal investigator individually responsible for the proper management of the grant and for meeting the objectives of the grant.
 Artemis will ultimately be held responsible for the overall administration of funded projects.
 Therefore, all funds related to grants, regardless of source, shall be administered as research funds in accordance with Dutch law, European policies and Artemis policies and procedures.